Resident Evil: Apocalypse

 Is it any good?

-Still more video game than story, it's mostly a series of confrontations -- in a church, in a school, on the street, with guns, with knives, with kick-boxing, with rocket launchers and grenades.
+Still more video game than story, this film mostly a series of confrontations -- in a church, in a school, on the street, with guns, with knives, with kick-boxing, with rocket launchers and grenades.
 And there's hand-to-hand combat with a beauty and a beast.

 It's pretty much by the numbers, and this stuff works a lot better as an interactive game than a story.
-But it's a slight improvement over the original, thanks to a lively and likeable performance by Epps and a couple of funny moments to break the tension.
+But Resident Evil: Apocalypse is a slight improvement over the original, thanks to a lively and likeable performance by Epps and a couple of funny moments to break the tension.
 Pay attention at the end of the scene with the zombie Dobermans for the best one.

 Families can talk about...